rozgo/irc-fs/README.md

 ### Installation

-Build irc-fs from the provided .sln file.
-The solution is configured for .NET 4.5.3 and F# 4.0 by default, but will build with earlier framework versions.
-The FParsec NuGet package is used to parse IRC messages.
+Build irc-fs from the provided .sln file, `build.cmd` or `build.fsx`.
+The solution is configured for .NET 4.5.3 and F# 4.0 by default.

 ### Getting Started